Adopt a sidewalk: Help your neighbours shovel snow!

-Alternatively, if you and your neighbours or other members of your community would like to develop a more organized snow clearing program, call the Seniors Services Division at 3-1-1.
+If you and your neighbours or other members of your community would like to develop a more organized snow clearing program, call 311.
+Community & Neighbourhood Services can assist.

 Nominate your Snow Angel

-We're asking for people who've had their sidewalk 'adopted' to send their stories to us and recognize their snow angel officially.
-Call 3-1-1 to tell us your story and nominate your Snow Angel.
+Do you have a Snow Angel?
+Do you know someone who is a Snow Angel?
+We're asking for people who've had their sidewalk 'adopted' to officially recognise their snow angel.
+Call 311 to tell us your story and nominate your Snow Angel.